crose-88/lambda_challenge/README.md

 Part2.

 The user wants the above image manipulated on copy.
-  - The original image metadat must remain
+  - The original image metadata must remain
   - The image must be resized to have a width of 500px